ibm-cloud-docs/Registry/registry_monitor_sysdig.md

 ## Viewing metrics
 {: #registry_view_metrics}

-To monitor {{site.data.keyword.registryshort_notm}} metrics, you must launch the Sysdig web UI instance that is enabled for platform metrics in the region where you are using {{site.data.keyword.registryshort_notm}}.
+To monitor {{site.data.keyword.registryshort_notm}} metrics, you must start the Sysdig web UI instance that is enabled for platform metrics in the region where you are using {{site.data.keyword.registryshort_notm}}.
 {: important}

-### Launching the Sysdig web UI from the Observability page
+### Starting the Sysdig web UI from the Observability page
 {: #registry_view_metrics_opt2}

-To launch the Sysdig web UI from the *Observability* page, complete the following steps:
+To start the Sysdig web UI from the *Observability* page, complete the following steps:

 1. [Launch the Sysdig web UI](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-launch).
 2. Select **DASHBOARDS**.